bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MaxUnsupportedExcavationLength_1coGhCQG56WRQyuTdAF2Vg/Documentation.md

-Maximum unsupported length of excavation at the tunnel face
+Maximum unsupported length of excavation at the tunnel face.